ozgurkarahan/azure-sql-security-sample/README.md

 # Contoso Clinic Demo Application

 Sample application with database that showcases Auditing and Threat Detection of Azure SQL DB (V12).
 I have modified the original sample in order to limit the demo to Auditing and Threat Detection of Azure SQL DB.
-For Original repo Check
+For original git hub repository please check
 [azure-sql-security-sample ](https://github.com/Microsoft/azure-sql-security-sample)

 ## About this sample
 - **Applies to:**  Azure SQL Database, Azure Web App Service
 - **Programming Language:** .NET C#, T-SQL
-- **Authors:** Daniel Rediske [daredis-msft], [ozkara -msft]
+- **Authors:** Daniel Rediske [daredis-msft]
+- **Modified by:** Ozgur Karahan [ozkara -msft]

 ## Contents
 1. [Prerequisites](#prerequisites)